 Karin has been motivated by her family to maintain a positive outlook and live the best life she possibly can.
 She’s hopeful for the future, including one day having DM1 treatments for herself, her family and the entire DM1 community.

 I don’t want to focus on the negative or unknown that comes along with my diagnosis—it’s not worth it.
 As long as I’m here, I want to live the best life possible.

-Facioscapulohumeral muscular dystrophy (FSHD), a rare genetic disorder that leads to the progressive weakening of skeletal muscles, has been in Amy’s family for at least three generations on her father’s side.
+Facioscapulohumeral muscular dystrophy (FSHD), a rare genetic disorder that leads to the progressive and variable weakening of skeletal muscles, has been in Amy’s family for at least three generations on her father’s side.
 Growing up, it was frightening for Amy to watch her father’s body change as his symptoms progressively worsened, causing him to be wheelchair bound and unable to care for himself by age 40.

 My dad had very severe FSHD, so I was aware of the condition fairly early in my life and was always on the lookout for symptoms.
 It was extremely difficult watching my father suffer from FSHD and I knew that I could one day experience the same challenges from this disease.

 In her late twenties, Amy went to see a neurologist, who diagnosed her with FSHD by electromyogram (EMG).
 This was a devastating diagnosis for Amy, who believed she would follow her father’s health trajectory, and she had to quickly learn how to advocate for herself and manage her condition day to day.

 When I’m meeting with any new doctor or specialist, I look at it like I’m interviewing them.
 I don’t expect them to be 100% aware of a rare disease, but I do expect that they are willing to listen and learn, and if they are open to that then I am willing to stick with them and help educate them.